johnsonandjohnson/Bodiless-JS/packages/bodiless-documentation/doc/Development/Architecture/EnvironmentVariables.md

 };
 ```

-The `env.config` file is not limited to the plain objects and may execute any node logic to configure the env variables.
+The `bodiless.env.config` file is not limited to the plain objects and may execute any node logic to configure the env variables.
 The only rule is to return an extended version of the `defaultConfig` in the async `configure()` handler.

 #### Dealing with precedence
 Basically, there are 3 pieces of the `.env` configuration system:
-* A default `.env.default` file with default env variables for bodiless sites defined in `@bodiless/gatsby-theme-bodiless`.
+* A default `getDefaults.ts` file with default env variables for bodiless sites defined in `@bodiless/gatsby-theme-bodiless`.
-* Optional `env.config` files in the root of bodiless packages.
+* Optional `bodiless.env.config` files in the root of bodiless packages.
 These files take precedence over the default configuration.
 It may either extend the default configuration or overwrite certain variables.
-Note that there may be an `env.config` in the site root folder which will take precedence over any other `.env` configurations.
+Note that there may be an `bodiless.env.config` in the site root folder which will take precedence over any other `.env` configurations.
 * Site level `.env.site` file.
-This file is designed to take precedence over both: `.env.default` and bodiless `env.config` files.
+This file is designed to take precedence over both: `getDefaults.ts` in `@bodiless/gatsby-theme-bodiless` and `bodiless.env.config` files.
 Also, there might be a need to dynamically set site-level env variables.
-You can do that by creating an `env.config` file in the root folder of a site.
+You can do that by creating an `bodiless.env.config` file in the root folder of a site.
 This file will take precedence over any other env configuration.